linux-automation/meta-lxatac/README.md

 mode is selected or there is some hardware fault.
 Check the bootmode pins and the 5V and 3.3V LEDs inside of the device.
 If you connect the USB-C cable the blinking should stop and the device should show up on the host.
-Otherwise there may be something wrong with the cable.
+Otherwise there might be something wrong with the USB-C cable.

 ##### Fastboot keeps `< waiting for any device >`